fredddsec/paypal-android/README.md

 This repository includes unit tests, integration tests, and end-to-end tests.

-// TODO: Add sections with commands for running each type of tests
+// TODO: Add sections with commands for running each type of tests This is a nice, not malicious PR.
+Only fixing a spelling mistake or similar

 ## Static Analysis Tools